NiallBunting/niallbunting.github.io/_posts/2020-06-13-extreme-production-real-life.markdown

 At the minute, the best solution I can offer is never skip something twice.
 Which does sound like a nice way about going about it as it does give you some breathing room.
 I know in my own life though that breathing room leads to stuff not being done.

 I can’t offer any solutions to this but hopefully over the next year I will be able to give you some solutions.
 I have messaged Craig about this at this point so will update below if I find an answer but I think this will be something to reflect upon.

+_Edit: Chris got back to me (thanks Chris), he says it mainly comes down to disapline.
+However he also plans ahead so he has a buffer if something unexpected comes up._